joaoribeiro5039/APIUA/README.md

-# OPCUAWatchdog
+# API UA
-Solution for Data Sincronization between Several OPC UA Servers
+Solution for Monitoring Several OPC UA Servers with an API Interface with a Cassandra Database

 ## Introduction
 This project provides a monitoring solution for OPC UA servers.
 It consists of a docker-compose file that sets up multiple OPC UA servers, a Cassandra database, and a Python-based API.
 The API allows users to set up monitoring activity for a specific node or structure of an OPC UA server.